 Earth-friendly and kid-friendly science, make milk plastic!
 This is the perfect simple science experiment for any time of the year including Earth Day!
 Kids will be amazed by the transformation of a couple of household ingredients into a moldable, durable piece of a plastic-like substance.
 This milk and vinegar plastic experiment is a terrific example of kitchen science, a chemical reaction between two substances to form a new substance.

-Get ready to add this quick and easy milk and vinegar experiment, just a few ingredients, to your preschool lesson plans this season.
-If you want to learn what happens when you add vinegar to milk, let’s dig in!
-While you’re at it, make sure to check out these other fun Earth Day activities.
+Add this quick and easy milk and vinegar experiment with just a few ingredients to your science lesson plans this season.
+If you want to learn what happens when you add vinegar to milk, let’s dig in and explore the chemistry of curds!
+While you’re at it, make sure to check out these other fun chemistry activities.

 Our science activities and experiments are designed with you, the parent or teacher, in mind!
 Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
 Plus, our supplies lists usually contain only free or cheap materials you can source from home!